zxcvlad78/mixamo-animation-extractor/README.md

-# A simple mixamo animation extractor for godot 4
+# A simple Mixamo animation extractor for Godot 4

 # How to use